-This recipe for homemade caramel apple dip uses just 4 ingredients, takes 15 minutes, and tastes WAY better than store-bought dips.
-Use the original or the lower-sugar version and make a fall apple tasting tradition with this dip and different apple varieties - your family will look forward to it every year!
+This caramel dip for apples recipe calls for just 4 ingredients, takes 15 minutes, and tastes WAY better than store-bought dips.
+Choose to make it on the stove or take the shortcut route with a microwave with either the original or the lower-sugar version – any way you won’t believe how yummy this smooth, creamy dip is with apples – and lots of other things, too, like ice cream and apple pie.
+Pair it with a fall apple tasting for a tradition your friends and family will look forward to it every year!

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-When my daughter was in third grade (a long time ago now...), I was asked to bring apples and caramel dip to their Halloween party.
-I bought the stuff from the store because I thought you couldn't bring homemade things to schools (we were new and I guess it's not such a big deal in rural schools- there were homemade pies!).
+When my daughter was in third grade (a long time ago now…), I was asked to bring apple slices and caramel dip to their Halloween party.
+I bought the stuff from the store because I’d heard you couldn’t bring homemade things to schools.

-After a couple of tries (too runny, too sticky, even cream cheese - what?)
-I found a recipe in a cookbook put out by a church or something I had that seemed like it may work.
+After a couple of tries (too runny, too sticky, even cream cheese – what?)
+I found a recipe in a an old cookbook put out by a church that seemed like it may work.

 Except for the fact that it called for corn syrup and I don't buy that anymore.
 So I substituted honey and it worked just as well - or should I say better?